Categories: Companies Act / ROC

 • a banking company

-• a non-banking financial company registered with the Reserve Bank of India
+• Non-banking financial company registered with the RBI.

 • a housing finance company registered with the National Housing Bank established under the National Housing Bank Act, 1987.

-The e-form DPT-3 is a dynamic form which works on the basis of radio button selected by the user.
+The e-form DPT-3 (Return of Deposits) is a dynamic form which works on the basis of radio button selected by the user.

-If the company continues to take deposits despite not adhering to DPT-3’s criteria, it will suffer the below consequences:
+If the company continues to take deposits despite not adhering to DPT-3 (Return of Deposits) is criteria, it will suffer the below consequences—Consequences After 31 July 2026

 Others